Scaia-ai/ScaiaAi/service-summarizer/README.md

 # Legal

-curl -X POST -H "content-type: application/json" -d '{"text": "On March 5, 2021, the Securities and Exchange Commission charged AT&T, Inc. with repeatedly violating Regulation FD, and three of its Investor Relations executives with aiding and abetting AT&T's violations, by selectively disclosing material nonpublic information to research analysts. "}' http://18.218.29.151:5000/summarizeText
+curl -X POST -H "content-type: application/json" -d '{"text": "On March 5, 2021, the Securities and Exchange Commission charged AT&T, Inc. with repeatedly violating Regulation FD, and three of its Investor Relations executives with aiding and abetting AT&Ts violations, by selectively disclosing material nonpublic information to research analysts. "}' http://18.218.29.151:5000/summarizeTextLegal

 ```